 **Helpful tips and common mistakes

-If you don't have an instant pot or pressure cooker, this recipe can easily be adapted for the oven.
+Although this recipe uses an instant pot, you can also use the oven.
 Simply preheat the oven to 325 degrees F. Combine all the ingredients for the pork, including the pork, in a roasting pan.
-Cover the pan with aluminum foil and braise in the oven for 2 ½ to 3 hours or until the meat can easily be shredded with a fork.
+Cover the pan with aluminum foil and braise the pork in the oven for 2 ½ to 3 hours or until the meat can easily be shredded with a fork.